Electricity at the macroscale and its microscopic origins: Introduction

-Most of the classical electromagnetic theory that is commonly described in textbooks was established in the 19th century before electrons were discovered or the existence of atoms had been confirmed~\cite{maxwell-1865,maxwell-book1,maxwell-book2,heaviside-book, lorentz, history_of_physics}.
+Most of the classical electromagnetic theory that is commonly described in textbooks was established in the 19th century before electrons had been discovered or the existence of atoms had been confirmed~\citep{maxwell-1865,maxwell-book1,maxwell-book2,heaviside-book, lorentz, history_of_physics}.
 The constitutive relations, ${\D = \varepsilon_0 \E + \pp}$ and ${\hh= \mu_0^{-1}\B - \M}$, between the macroscopic electric and magnetic fields, ${\E}$ and ${\B}$, the induced fields ${\pp}$ and ${\M}$, and the auxiliary fields ${\D}$ and ${\hh}$, are an important part of this theory.
-To deduce them, materials were approximated as continua at the macroscale and the polarization ($\pp$) and magnetization ($\M$) densities were introduced to characterize how the state of the ether was altered by their presence.
-When the concept of an ether was abandoned, they were reinterpreted as linear electromagnetic responses of materials.
-However this appears to have been done {\em ad hoc} and without due concern for consistency with the nascent theory of material microstructure.
+To deduce them, materials were approximated as continua at the macroscale; and the polarization ($\pp$) and magnetization ($\M$) densities were introduced to characterize how the state of the aether was altered by their presence.
+When the concept of an aether was abandoned, $\pp$ and $\M$ were reinterpreted as linear electromagnetic responses of materials.
+However this appears to have been done \emph{ad hoc} and without due concern for consistency with the nascent theory of material microstructure.

-The {\em microscopic} or {\em vacuum} theory of electromagnetism rightly underpins our microscopic theory of material structure, composition, and energetics.
+The {\em microscopic theory} or {\em vacuum theory} of electromagnetism rightly underpins our microscopic theory of material structure, composition, and energetics.
 The purpose of {\em macroscopic} electromagnetism, which reduces to microscopic electromagnetism when ${\pp}$ and ${\M}$ vanish, is to provide a unified description of materials and electromagnetic fields at the macroscale.
-Therefore it should be underpinned by our mutually-consistent microscopic theories of materials physics and vacuum electromagnetism, and we should clearly understand the microscopic origins of ${\pp}$ and ${\M}$.
+Therefore it should be underpinned by our mutually-consistent microscopic theories of materials physics and vacuum electromagnetism; and we should understand the microscopic origins of ${\pp}$ and ${\M}$ clearly.
 However development of the macroscopic theory was completed before many of the discoveries on which we base our microscopic understanding of materials were made, and it quickly became an established part of physics doctrine.
 Therefore it was not built on firm microscopic foundations and, unfortunately, it has never been reconciled fully and satisfactorily with microscopic physics.